katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 - "Build a new container image from an existing base image"
 keypoints:
 - "Complex research data may require a specific environment and a specific set of software tools for analysis and access"
-- "Software containers are practical for providing an analysis environment for open data."
+- "Software containers are practical for providing and sharing an analysis environment for open data."
 ---

 ## Data formats